Create a professional CV now!

 4. Add your skills section

 The CV skills section is your ability to add supplementary skills that didn’t quite make the cut with their own bullet point, but you think they could help you out.
-Follow this formula to make sure you get it right every time.
+This section is especially valuable when writing a CV with no experience, as it helps compensate for the lack of work history.
+In this case, consider writing a skills-based CV.
+Follow this formula to make sure you get it right:

 Employability skills in the skills section